Causapin-PaulaSuezane/EduQuiz/README.md

 ---

-## Important Notes 📜
+# Important Notes 📜

 **For OOP**
 <br>
-Video Presentation is 10:02🕦 long
+Video Presentation is 10:02 long🕦 <br>

-Program Run is 04:16🕦 long..
+Program Run is 04:16 long🕦..
 Program Run is for extra only...
-Its a video that shows how the EduQuiz runs. (video is in ×1.5 speed, audio is poor coz of laptop's microphone performance)
+Its a video that shows how the EduQuiz runs. <br>
+(video is in ×1.5 speed, audio is poor coz of laptop's microphone performance) <br>
 Link : to be uploaded🚧....
 <br>

 **For DBMS**
 <br>
-Video Presentation is 14:13🕦 long
+Video Presentation is 14:13 long🕦 <br>
 Link : to be uploaded🚧....
 <br>